Muammar Gaddafi: Economic and social reform

-From 1969 to 1973, it used oil money to fund social welfare programs, which led to housebuilding projects and improved healthcare and education.
-House building became a major social priority, designed to eliminate homelessness and to replace the shanty towns created by Libya's growing urbanization.
-The health sector was also expanded; by 1978, Libya had 50 per cent more hospitals than it had in 1968, while the number of doctors had increased from 700 to over 3000 in that decade.
+Oil money funded social welfare programs, leading to housebuilding projects and improved healthcare and education.
+House building became a major social priority to eliminate homelessness and replace the shanty towns created by Libya's growing urbanization.
+The health sector was also expanded; by 1978, Libya had 50 per cent more hospitals than it had in 1968, while the number of doctors had increased from 700 to over 3,000 in that decade.
 Malaria was eradicated, and trachoma and tuberculosis greatly curtailed.
 Compulsory education was expanded from 6 to 9 years, while adult literacy programs and free university education were introduced.
 Beida University was founded, while Tripoli University and Benghazi University were expanded.
-In doing so, the government helped to integrate the poorer strata of Libyan society into the education system.
+In doing so, the government helped integrate the poor into the education system.
 Through these measures, the RCC greatly expanded the public sector, providing employment for thousands.
-These early social programs proved popular within Libya.
-This popularity was partly due to Gaddafi's personal charisma, youth and underdog status as a Bedouin, as well as his rhetoric emphasizing his role as the successor to the anti-Italian fighter Omar Mukhtar.
+These early social programs proved popular within Libya, partly due to Gaddafi's personal charisma, youth, underdog status as a Bedouin, and his rhetoric emphasizing himself as a successor to the anti-Italian fighter Omar al-Mukhtar.

 To combat the country's strong regional and tribal divisions, the RCC promoted the idea of a unified pan-Libyan identity.
-In doing so, they tried discrediting tribal leaders as agents of the old regime, and in August 1971 a Sabha military court tried many of them for counter-revolutionary activity.
+They discredited tribal leaders as agents of the old regime, and in August 1971 a Sabha military court tried many of them for counter-revolutionary activity.
 Long-standing administrative boundaries were re-drawn, crossing tribal boundaries, while pro-revolutionary modernizers replaced traditional leaders, yet the communities they served often rejected them.
-Realizing the failures of the modernizers, Gaddafi created the Arab Socialist Union (ASU) in June 1971, a mass mobilization vanguard party of which he was president.
-The ASU recognized the RCC as its "Supreme Leading Authority", and was designed to further revolutionary enthusiasm throughout the country.
-It remained heavily bureaucratic and failed to mobilize mass support in the way Gaddafi had envisioned.
+Realizing the failures of the modernizers, Gaddafi created the Arab Socialist Union (ASU) in June 1971, a mass mobilization vanguard party with him as president.
+The ASU recognized the RCC as its "Supreme Leading Authority", and was designed to further revolutionary enthusiasm.
+It remained heavily bureaucratic and failed to mobilize mass support as Gaddafi had envisioned.